aryanduntley/fractaledger/README.md

 FractaLedger solves the challenge of managing fractional ownership of UTXO-based cryptocurrencies (Bitcoin, Litecoin, Dogecoin, etc.) without requiring expensive on-chain transactions for every operation.
 It uses Hyperledger Fabric as an internal ledger to track fractional ownership while maintaining the security and transparency of blockchain technology.

+## Plain speak

+Less techy description:

+If you want to collect fees from UTXO transfers when facilitating point-to-point transfers, use Fractalegder.
+If you want to pay your employees with bitcoin, litecoin, or other UTXO-based coins..
+Fractalegder.
+If you want to set up a bitcoin community and have intra-community transfers without the high bitcoin fees or long completion times (yes, Fractalegder).
+Fractaledger is a modularized system that allows you to plug it into a project of your own and interact with it via an API.

+You supply a primary on-chain wallet (and secret for transaction signing) and the node infrastructure.
+You can then connect the Fractalegder transceiver to your on-chain system (full node, SPV, API, whatever).
+This allows interaction between the primary on-chain wallet(s) and the blockchain.
+For each primary on-chain wallet, you can create a network of internal wallets (made with hyperledger fabric, smart contract capable).
+Internal wallets can be assigned to all community members (employees, receivers of funds, whatever you can think of).
+You have to create the ecosystem around that (front end internal wallets for the users, backend interaction with Fractalegder, etc.) based on your own unique implementations, ideas or business.

+The internal wallets can interact with each other, transferring funds between each other.
+And when a user wishes to withdraw funds from the internal wallet to their own on-chain wallet, they initiate the request.
+The request passes through the primary on-chain wallet and funds are sent from that primary on-chain wallet to the receiving address.
+If funds are sent from an external source directed to an internal wallet, that logic is on you to implement.
+You would track your primary on-chain wallet for the specific transaction and map to the destination (the internal wallet) yourself.
+Then use the API or direct code (could be handled with the smart contract alone) of Fractalegder to "fund" that internal wallet.

+NOTE: The actual on-chain funds go to the primary on-chain wallet.
+The funding of the internal wallets is representative of that wallet's claim to some given amount relative to the primary on-chain wallet.
+The amount those internal wallets have or receive is managed by you (employee payroll, primary wallet as simply a passthrough to community internal wallets, etc.).

+Fractaledger has a robust tracking system to ensure that the primary on-chain wallet does not have fewer funds than the aggregate sum of the internal wallets.
+However, Fractalegder does not control the primary on-chain wallet.
+You do.
+So, if you remove excessive funds from that primary on-chain wallet, you will get errors and warnings.
+You are responsible for reconciling the disparity.

+Fractaledger creates a special base internal wallet with each primary on-chain wallet that tracks the excess funds in the primary on-chain wallet.
+If you have 1 BTC in the primary on-chain wallet.
+And two internal wallets each with .25 BTC.
+Those two internal wallets have an aggregate sum of .5 BTC.
+The base internal wallet will show a balance of .5 BTC as well (the difference between the total sum of the internal wallets and the primary on-chain wallet).
+This base wallet helps prevent users from overdrawing from the primary on-chain wallet.
+So for admins, you can allow access to that base internal wallet to make withdraws against it instead of the primary on-chain wallet itself.
+This reduces the risk of taking too much money out of the primary on-chain wallet because the base internal wallet is withdraw-only (you cannot transfer to other internal wallets from this base internal wallet) and is limited to the excess funds.
+You cannot withdraw from it more than the excess.
+This leaves the amount available, always at least equal, to the sum of the internal wallets.

+Export and modify the transceiver (Fractalegder to blockchain node interaction).
+Export and modify the smart contract(s) for the internal wallets; it can behave in any way you can think to use it.
+Eport and modify the API; make your own endpoints to handle logic that Fractalegder doesn't natively handle.
+Make it your own.

+Avoid excessive on-chain transfer fees, congestion and wait times.
+Make bitcoin smart contract capable within your own ecosystem then return to on-chain whenever you want to move funds outside of your ecosystem.
+Combine Fractaleger with lightning network to reduce costs even more.
+This is a way to sidestep the limitations of bitcoin and other UTXO blockchains.

 ### Key Features

 - **Bring Your Own Wallet**: Users provide their own UTXO-based wallet addresses and private keys